 The role of the Nomination Committee is documented in its terms of reference which were reviewed and adopted by the Board of Directors in May 2016.
-The Nomination Committee is chaired by Michael Tobin OBE, and its other member is Andrew Walwyn.
+The Nomination Committee is chaired by Michael Tobin OBE and its other members are Andrew Walwyn and Paul Howard.